Measuring risk contagion in financial networks with CoVaR: Multivariate heavy tails

-In \Cref{prop:premain}, we have exhibited the multivariate regular variation of the $\PGC$ models; next this is used to characterize asymptotic tail independence, and, to shed some light on the support of the limit measure $\mu_i$ as defined in \eqref{def:muiAzs}.
-The proofs of the results in this section are given in \Cref{sec:proofofsec3}.

-\begin{proposition} If the dependence structure of $\bZ\in \R^d$ is modelled by a Gaussian copula with positive-definite correlation matrix $\Sigma$, then $\bZ$ exhibits pairwise asymptotic tail independence. \end{proposition}

-Pairwise asymptotic independence is an easy consequence of the $\PGC$ model assumption.
-But not all such models enjoy mutual asymptotic independence.
-We show this in a few steps.
-First we note that in this model, the parameters or indices of regular variation in each subspace $\E_d^{(i)}$ are indeed all different.
+First, we note that in this model, the parameters or indices of regular variation in each subspace $\E_d^{(i)}$ are indeed all different.
+The proof of this result and the following results of this section are given in \Cref{se2:proofs}.